skupperproject/skupper-website/input/start/index.md

 If your console sessions are on different machines, you might need to use `scp` or a similar tool to transfer the token.

-### Check the connection
+### Check the link

 Use the `skupper status` command again to see if things have changed.
-If the connection is made, you should see the following output:
+If the link is made, you should see the following output:

 <div class="code-label session-2">West</div>